iterative/dvc.org/content/docs/cml/start-gitlab.md

    ![](/img/personal_access_token.png)

    e.
-Head back to your forked repository by clicking the Projects tab next to the GitLab logo and select your forked project.
+Head back to your fork by clicking the Projects tab next to the GitLab logo and select it.

    f.
 On the left hand side Navigate to **Settings** ➡ **CI/CD** ➡ **Varibles**.